Bacteria play an important role in the environment:

-Nitrogen is the most important component of plants.
-Plants totally rely on nitrogen fro their health and growth and they cannot inhale it directly from the environment.
-They are dependent on soil for the supply of nitrogen.
 Through the process of nitrogen fixation, nitrogen from the atmosphere becomes available to the plants.
-This process takes place through bacteria for example Rhizobium and cyanobacteria.
-These species of bacteria convert the atmospheric nitrogen into nitrates and nitrites which is the part of their metabolism and make it available to the plants.
-Some plants have modified themselves so well that they are now able to store the bacteria into their tissues.
+This process takes place with the help of nitrogen fixing bacteria like Rhizobium and Cyanobacteria.
+These species of bacteria convert the atmospheric nitrogen into nitrates and nitrites as a part of their metabolism, and make it available to the plants.
+Some plants (leguminous plants) have modified themselves so well that they have a mutualistic association with the bacteria living into their tissues.